-During the course of 2016, the Company received various questions from the Greek Social Security Agency and on December 29, 2016, the Greek Social Security Agency issued an assessment of approximately \$2.3 million, translated at the June 30, 2018 spot rate, with respect to Social Security Contributions on Member earnings for the 2006 year.
+During the course of 2016, the Company received various questions from the Greek Social Security Agency and onDecember 29, 2016, the Greek Social Security Agency issued an assessment of approximately \$2.3 million, translated at the September 30, 2018 spot rate, with respect to Social Security Contributions on Member earnings for the 2006 year.
 For Social Security issues, the statute of limitations is open for 2007 and later years in Greece.
 The Company could receive similar assessments covering other years.
 The Company disputes the allegations that were raised in the assessment and filed an administrative appeal against the assessment with the Greek Social Security Agency.
 On November 14, 2017, the Administrative Review Committee of the Greek Social Security Agency notified the Company that it had remanded the case back to the Social Security Agency auditors with an instruction to reconsider the case since the majority of the assessment seemed to be unfounded.
 The administrative appeals committee published a mixed verdict in the case on June 5, 2018 whereby the Company won some issues and lost other issues.
-The Company intends to timely file an appeal to Civil Court.
+The Companyfiled an appeal to Civil Court in September 2018.
 The Company has not recognized a loss as it does not believe a loss is probable.

-The Italian tax authorities are currently auditing the Company covering the periods 2014 and 2015.
+The Italian tax authorities audited the Company for the periods 2014 and 2015.
 The Company has responded to the various points relating to income tax and non-income tax matters initially raised by the tax authorities to date.
-The Italian tax authorities are discussing certain of its preliminary findings with the Company and the audit is ongoing.
-It is possible that the Company could receive a final assessment from the Italian tax authorities after these discussions and the audit are completed.
+The Italian tax authorities are discussing certain of its preliminary findings with the Company.
+It is possible that the Company could receive a final assessment from the Italian authorities after these discussions.
 The Company believes that it has adequately accrued for income tax matters that are known to date.
 In regards to non-income tax matters, the Company has not recognized a loss as it does not believe a loss is probable.
 The Company believes that it has meritorious defenses if a formal assessment is issued by the Italian tax authorities.
 The Company is currently unable to reasonably estimate the amount of loss that may result from an unfavorable outcome if a formal assessment is issued by the Italian tax authorities.

 During March 2018, the Chinese Customs Service began an audit of the Company's Chinese importations covering the periods 2015 through 2017.
 The Company has responded to the initial questions from the Customs Service and the audit is ongoing.
-The Company is currently unable to reasonably estimate the amount of loss if an assessment is issued.
+The Company is currently unable to determine the outcome of this audit and reasonably estimate the amount of loss if an assessment is issued.